How To Save Water

 The answer is simpler, lower taxes.
 This short paper explains how to block the loopholes and use the money to cut tax rates & abolish two of the most economically-damaging levies: Stamp Duty & Inheritance Tax completely.

-Chancellors invent their own fiscal rules and, because they then spend up to whatever limit they set themselves, their successor never inherits any fiscal firepower.
-So each Chancellor sets looser rules which give them more spending or borrowing headroom than the ones before, creating a ratchet away from sound money & towards bigger Government.
+1) Chancellors can invent their own fiscal rules whenever they want and, because they then spend up to whatever limit they set themselves, their successor never inherits any fiscal firepower.
+So each Chancellor sets looser rules which give them more spending or borrowing headroom than the ones before, creating an overspending ratchet away from sound money & towards bigger Government.

 Making Work Pay